-Tagetes minuta, originally from South America, is the source of Tagetes oil called tagette or Marigold Oil, and is used in perfume.
+Tagetes minuta, originally from South America, is the source of Tagetes oil called tagette or Marigold Oil and is used in perfume.
 It is also used as a flavor additive in the food and tobacco industry.
 Ummm….
 I mentioned before it was considered a noxious and invasive weed in some parts of the world.
 This species is also used in South Africa for land reclamation.
 GEEZ!
-I have a comment but I will kept to myself.
+I have a comment but I will keep it to myself.
 It is used in many parts of South America as a culinary herb and the Incas called it huacatay.
-A paste from it it used in a potato dish called ocopa.
+A paste from it is used in a potato dish called ocopa.
 It is also used as a medicinal tea…

 Tagetes lucida, pericón, is used to make a tea in Mexico with a sweet, anise flavor.
 It is also used as a tarragon substitute.

 I could go on and on about how various species of Marigolds are used in religious rituals and wedding ceremonies in other parts of the world.

 What is important is that you know how beneficial the Marigold really is.
 Not only as a plant that adds vibrant color to your flower beds but also in companion planting.
 It is also good to know their place in history and in society.

 Since I moved back to the family farm in west-central Missouri in 2013, I have mainly been focusing on the Marigold ‘Brocade’.
 In the right conditions, plants can get fairly large and produce hundreds of flowers.
 I like the reddest flowers, so I selected seeds from them.
 I found it really doesn’t matter because after years some of the flowers are still orange…